toshi-kishikawa/OMARU/README.md

 **Row**  The first row is header.
 One sample per row from the second row onwards.

-**Column** The first three columns are sample ID, gender, age, and other metadata from the fourth column onwards.
+**Column** The first three columns are sample ID, gender, and age, in that order.
+Other metadata from the fourth column onwards.

 Put covarite list for phylogenetic and gene association tests at `<OMARU_project_dir>/data` according to the following format: